tjcreedy/metamate/README.md

 ### `filter-adaptive`-specific arguments

-`filter-adaptive` uses the same reference, length, and translation arguments as `find` to identify verified authentic and non-authentic ASVs.
-In addition, it uses the following arguments to control the filtering behavior:
+`filter-adaptive` uses the same reference, length, and translation arguments as `find` to identify verified authentic and non-authentic ASVs ([see the input requirements above](#input-requirements)).
+In addition, it uses the following arguments to control the filtering behaviour:

 #### `--percentile [0-1]`

-The percentile of the verified non-authentic ASV abundance distribution to use as the filtering threshold.
-For example, `0.95` (default) selects a threshold that would filter out 95% of the verified non-authentic ASVs in the sample.
-All ASVs with abundance below this threshold in that sample are removed.
+The target proportion of non-authentic ASVs to remove in each library, used to choose the per-sample threshold (default `0.95`).
+Under `--criteria verified_removed` this is the percentile of the *verified* non-authentic ASV count distribution; under `estimated_removed` it is the proportion of the *estimated* total non-authentic ASVs.
+ASVs whose count is at or below the resulting threshold are removed (subject to validation enforcement).
+[See "How the threshold is chosen" above](#how-the-threshold-is-chosen).

 #### `--criteria [verified_removed|estimated_removed]`

-The criteria used to calculate the threshold.
+How the per-sample threshold is calculated (described in full under [How the threshold is chosen](#how-the-threshold-is-chosen)):
-* `verified_removed` (default): The threshold is strictly based on the distribution of ASVs identified as non-authentic via likelihood/translation/reference checks.
+* `verified_removed` (default): the threshold is the `--percentile` of the read counts of the ASVs *verified* as non-authentic (by length/translation/reference checks) in that library.
-* `estimated_removed` (experimental): Attempts to estimate the distribution of errors by extrapolating the verified (non)-authentic ASV abundance distribution.
+* `estimated_removed` (experimental): metaMATE estimates the library's true authentic/non-authentic composition from the survival rates of the verified groups and chooses the threshold whose estimated proportion of non-authentic ASVs removed is closest to `--percentile`.
+Requires ≥10 ASVs and ≥1 verified authentic and ≥1 verified non-authentic ASV in the library, otherwise that library uses the fallback threshold.

 ## Examples